walkerke/tigris/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-tigris only returns feature geometries for US Census data which default to the coordinate reference system NAD 1983 (EPSG: 4269).
+tigris returns feature geometries for US Census data which default to the coordinate reference system NAD 1983 (EPSG: 4269).
+This output coordinate reference system can be changed by passing a `crs` parameter to any function.

 For US Census demographic data (optionally pre-joined to tigris geometries), try the [tidycensus